gapacurar/AIFacade/docs/developer_guide.md

         app.config.update(test_config)
 ```

 Either way, we initialize our __CSRF protection__ in the app, the __database__, the __login manager__ which handles the user sessions, we set a __session protection__ to *strong* so even if the cookies are stolen any hijack will fail and we also initialize our __limiter__ to limit the requests you can make for a certain amount of time.
 I also added __CSP protection__ to mitigate XSS and data injection attacks.
-I implemented CSP via the Flask's @after_request decorator.
+I implemented CSP via Flask's @after_request decorator.

 ```python
 # Initialize Flask extensions with the app